smcgrawDotNet/smcgrawDotNet/README.md

 ![hubal_scop](https://github.com/smcgrawDotNet/smcgrawDotNet/assets/31113440/83511698-381b-49e2-beca-521c9b542538)

-# Hi, I'm Sam McGraw
+👋 Hi, I'm Sam McGraw

-🔭 I’m currently working on creating curriculum for Robotic Process Automation (RPA)
+🎯 Technical Curriculum Developer & Systems Thinker With a strong background in education, automation, and software systems, I specialize in designing scalable solutions that empower teams and learners alike.

-✨ Durning day-light, I'm the COO at Photo Box Press [A start-up in Brooklyn, NY]
+🔧 Current Focus:

-🌱 Currently learning, for the rest of my life, Python - it is the best
+    Developing Robotic Process Automation (RPA) curriculum that bridges technical precision with practical learning outcomes

-## Giving back to the community (my volunteer work)
+    Leveraging Python, Node-RED, and automation frameworks to streamline workflows and make complex systems accessible

-- International Institute of Business Analysis
+💼 Leadership Role:
-- Open Container Initiative
+COO at Photo Box Press — A Brooklyn-based start-up blending creativity and tech to deliver personalized storytelling experiences at scale.

-- PyData NYC
+📚 Always Learning:
----
+Exploring advanced Python, data integration, and emerging open-source tools to enhance both technical and instructional systems.

-### 📫 How to reach me: smcgraw.net@gmail.com
+📫 How to reach me: dev.sam.mcgraw@gmail.com

 <!--
 **smcgrawDotNet/smcgrawDotNet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.